Alice-BL/WD-TPG/README.md

   > Keep smiling and work harder

   ## Description
-    This budget tracker app is created to allow a user to track/add their expenses and deposits to their budget with or without an internet connection.
-When entering transactions offline, they should populate the total when brought back online.
+  This weather dashboard allows a user to search for a city and be presented with current and future conditions for that city.
+Conditions include the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index.

   ## Table of Contents
   - [Description](#)